cdapio/cdap/cdap-docs/developer-guide/source/dev-guide.rst

   supported and will result in an exception when the Dataset is created.

 * A Dataset can only be used in ad-hoc queries if its record type is completely contained in the Dataset definition.
-  This means that if the record type is or contains a parametrized type, then the type parameters must be present in the Dataset definition.
+  This means that if the record type is or contains a parameterized type, then the type parameters must be present in the Dataset definition.
 The reason is that the record type must be instantiated when executing an ad-hoc query.
   If a type parameter depends on the jar file of the application that created the Dataset, then this jar file is not available to the query execution runtime.